Enchufe.tv

 Enchufe.tv is an Ecuadorian comedy entertainment brand produced by 2bLatam.
-Based in Quito, Ecuador, it consists of comedic sketches viewed primarily on its YouTube channel, its Facebook page and other social media as well as on television channels and AVOD platforms in Latin America and the U.S.
+Based in Quito, Ecuador, it consists of comedic sketches viewed primarily on its YouTube channel, its Facebook page, and other social media as well as on television channels and AVOD platforms in Latin America and the U.S.

-As of February, 2023, their YouTube channel has over 26 million subscribers, their Facebook page over 16 million, their Instagram account more than 4 million and their TikTok page more than 7 million followers.
+As of December, 2024, their YouTube channel has nearly 28 million subscribers, their Facebook page over 16 million, their Instagram account more than 4 million and their TikTok page more than 7 million followers.
 Their total social media reach is more than 58 million.

 Enchufe.tv is also watched as season compilations in Latin America and the U.S. in Teleamazonas, TNT, Pluto.tv, Vix, Canela.tv and other local TV channels and AVOD platforms.

 History

 In 2011, four Ecuadorian film students: Leonardo Robalino, Christian Moya, Martín Domínguez and Jorge Ulloa discussed the current state of audiovisual production in Ecuador in the back of a pickup truck.
 As a result, and after being rejected by every TV station in their home country, they decided to produce short videos, using the internet as their primary medium of exhibition with fewer restrictions than traditional media outlets.